snehakedari06/keylogger_project/README.md

 Open a terminal and run this command:<br>

 bash

 Copy

 Edit

-pip install pynput
+pip install pynput<br>
-Save the Code:
+Save the Code:<br>
-Save the provided script as keylogger.py in your preferred folder.
+Save the provided script as keylogger.py in your preferred folder.<br>
 Run the Keylogger:
 Navigate to the folder in your terminal and type:<br>
 bash

 Copy

 Edit

 python keylogger.py<br>
 Stop the Program:<br>
 To stop the keylogger, press Ctrl+C in the terminal.